Skip to main content

 • Only select repositories: Select the repositories that you need.

-With this, you authorize Bitrise Checks to act on your behalf; for example, to check which repos you have access to, and use GitHub Checks to display check results.
+With this, you authorize Bitrise to act on your behalf; for example, to check which repos you have access to, and use GitHub Checks to display check results.

 7. Click Install and authorize.